Test Anxiety: I Know I Will Fail, And Other Lies

 For Jason, his anxiety, though related to a particular situation, is not situational anxiety.
 Jason has done this to himself his entire life.
 His parents first noticed this about him when he was in middle school.
 If he could not get the position on the football team he wanted, he did not want to play.
 If he did not get the project he wanted in science class, he did not want to do one at all.

-In each of these types of situations, Jason's parents encouraged him, sometimes made him play on the team anyhow, and of course refusing a class project was not an option.
+In each of these types of situations, Jason's parents encouraged him.
 Based upon Jason's family history, his relationship with his family, and his own medical history there is no organic or hereditary issue related to his anxiety.

 If Jason was in counseling, he and his therapist could investigate the underlying causes of his anxiety (Salend, 2011), and more importantly, why he feels the need to box himself in.
 The first thing the counselor would want to determine is Jason's level of awareness regarding his actions.
 It may well be that Jason does not realize he does this, and if this has ever been pointed out to him by friends, family, or even instructors, he has refused to acknowledge the validity of their claims.

 Jason feels he must pass or fail, there is no in between.
-In his current situation, Jason feels that to get an acceptable grade to any school other than the one he feels he must attend, is a failure.
+In his current situation, Jason feels that to attend any school other than the one he feels he must attend, is a failure.
 Jason's situation and his form of anxiety is based upon a script Jason has devised for himself.

 When individuals live a scripted life, they seldom go off-book.
 They do not know who they are, or what their choices are if they do.
 It is a means of maintaining a level of control.
 People such as Jason would do very well in the military, where even though there are choices, the environment is one that is based upon incredible discipline and routine.